ejudd72/five-aside-tech-challenge/README.md

 Accept names of 10 players, hit a button and it will randomise it into 2 teams of 5.

 ### Optional features:
-- solution can support any number of people a side
+- solution can support any number of people a side (begin with a form of 10 entries, ability to add/remove number of entries)
 - ability to balance teams - splitting strong/weak fairly.
-- allow
+- ability to view previous teams

 ### Progress:
 - Javascript functions created to sort an array of any number of player objects and sort randomly (23/12/2019)